 Today is the traditional Feast of the Holy Innocents, those children who according to the Gospel story were killed at the order of King Herod in order to protect his own power and domination.
-This slaughter continues in our own time.
-Powerful people earn billions protecting their own economic and political interests while children suffer and die from disease, malnutrition, trafficking and wars all over the earth.
-In our country the second amendment is used to protect “rights” without responsibilities.
-Meanwhile the nation continues to be traumatized by the slaughter of innocents through senseless violence.
-For political reasons children have been separated from their parents and kept in custody.
-Species of plants and animals are other “innocents” destroyed because of indifference or planned destruction of their needs for existence.
-These are all blessed innocents with a beauty and potential that will never be realized because economic and political powers do not consider their needs a priority.
-We may read the gospel story with appropriate horror, but where is our horror and dismay at what is happening now daily?
+This abuse continues in our own time.
+We see children victimized by war and terrorism.
+Children suffer and die from disease, malnutrition, and trafficking all over the earth.
+This nation continues to be stigmatized by the separation of immigrant children from their parents as the result of government policy.
+We also see “innocents” among the many species of plants and animals that have been extinguished because of our destructive ways of living.
+All of these are blessed innocents who carried a beauty and potential that will never be realized because the economic and political powers of the world do not consider them a priority.
+We may read the gospel story with appropriate horror, but where is our horror and dismay at what is happening daily?
 How complicit are we through our lack of civic awareness or indifference?

-O God whose compassion embraces suffering children and families, give them the strength and consolation they need and help us to find ways to free them and ourselves from the causes of ingrained violence.
+O God whose compassion embraces children and suffering families, give them the strength and consolation they need and help us to find ways to free our country from the causes of ingrained violence.

 When Herod realized he had been deceived by the Magi, he became furious.
 He ordered the massacre of all the boys in Bethlehem two years old and under.
 Then was fulfilled what had been said through Jeremiah, the prophet:

 “A voice was heard in Ramah,